radiumone-engage/r1-engage-android/README.md

 import com.radiumone.engage.publisher.R1EngageNotifier;
 ```

-Add r1engageNotifier listener which will listen to ad events.
+Add r1engageNotifier listener that will listen to ad events.

 Here is an example: